| Criticisms & Covid-19 Email From: William Gibbons Jr

 the wind attitude can acerbate things.
 I think perspective is important.

-Yesterday I uploaded a revised first page of my “last newsletter.”
+_____________ Yesterday I uploaded a revised first page of my “last newsletter.”

 I added a section topically related to the general theme of this email,